Mohammadamin-Barekatain/multipolar/README.md

 parallel -a /tmp/out.txt --eta -j 3
 ```

 We also use these trained MLPs as a pool of source policy candidates from which we sample to train MULTIPOLAR policies.
-Using the `Source_histogram.ipynb` notebook, it's possible to visualize the histogram of final episodic reward (average rewards of the last 100 training episodes) for these candidates similar to the Figure 5 of the paper.
+Using the `Source_histogram.ipynb` notebook, it's possible to visualize the histogram of final episodic reward (average rewards of the last 100 training episodes) for these candidates similar to the Figure 4 in the paper.

 2. For each environment instance, train 3 MULTIPOLAR policies with distinct sets of source policies of size 4 selected randomly from the pool of source policy candidates.